From Clarity to Efficiency for Distributed Algorithms: Incrementalizing expensive synchronizations

 Figure~\ref{fig-lam-simp} shows the resulting simplified algorithm.
-Incrementalizing this program yields essentially the same programs as in Figures~\ref{fig-lam-inc} and~\ref{fig-lam-inc-min}, except that it needs to use the property that when a message is added to \c{received}, no message from the same process in \c{received} has a larger timestamp, and all messages from the same process in \c{received} have a smaller timestamp.
+Incrementalizing this program yields essentially the same programs as in Figures~\ref{fig-lam-inc} and~\ref{fig-lam-inc-min}, except that it needs to use the property that when a message is added to \co{received}, all messages from the same process in \co{received} have a smaller timestamp.
 This property follows from the use of logical clock and FIFO channels.
 The incrementalization rules for maintaining the result of the new condition incorporate this property in a similar way as described for Figure~\ref{fig-lam-inc}, except it could be facilitated with also a data-flow analysis that determines the component of a received message holding the sender of the message.

 \msg{}

 \msg{}